swingkiddo/branchComparator/README.md

 # Branch Comparator
-This repository contains a branchComparator module and a CLI for using it Packages are compared by their architectures.
+This repository contains a branchComparator module and a CLI for using it. \
+Packages are compared by their architectures. \
-The point of comparing is to get:
+The point of comparing is to get: \
-	1) Packages of 1 branch which are not included in 2 branch
+	1) Packages of 1 branch which are not included in 2 branch \
-	2) Packages of 2 branch which are not ibcluded in 1 branch
+	2) Packages of 2 branch which are not ibcluded in 1 branch \
-	3) Packages of 1 branch which are newer than packages in 2 branch
+	3) Packages of 1 branch which are newer than packages in 2 branch \

 Structure of resulting json:
 ```